axr/website/CONTRIBUTING.md

 			'anotherkey => 'value' // <- No comma in the end of the last element )

-- Lines should be longer than 80 characters
+- Lines should be no longer than 80 characters
 - Use `===` instead of `==` whenever possible

 PHP standards